 looks like the following:

-For actually performing an HTTP request, you can either use .retrieve()
+To trigger the actual HTTP request, we can either use .retrieve()

 or .exchange()

-whereby the first method is the easiest way and .exchange()
+whereby the first method is the preferred way.
+With .exchange()

-offers more control (have a look at this blog post or the documentation to understand the difference in detail).
-For simplification, I'll use .retrieve()
+, we have more control about the response but also more responsibilities.
+Take a look at this blog post or the relevant part of the documentation to understand their difference in detail.

 By default, HTTP responses with 4xx (e.g. 404 for not found) or 5xx (e.g. 500 service unavailable) status codes result in an WebClientResponseException

-.
-For modifying the way how errors are handled, you can use the onStatus
+For modifying the way how errors are handled, we can use the onStatus

 method of Spring's WebClient